Technology and SaaS tax expertise. Software ISS, Lei do Bem, Pillar 2.

 Pillar 2 OECD for Brazilian unicorns and multinational subsidiaries

 For Brazilian tech operations within consolidated groups exceeding €750M annual revenue, the OECD Pillar 2 regime applies.
-Brazil adopted Pillar 2 via Law 15.079/2024, introducing the QDMTT (Qualified Domestic Minimum Top-up Tax) effective for fiscal years from January 2025.
+Brazil adopted Pillar 2 via Law 15.079/2024 (CSLL Surtax), introducing the QDMTT (Qualified Domestic Minimum Top-up Tax) effective for fiscal years from January 2025.

 How Pillar 2 affects Brazilian tech